-Dong focuses on nanorobotics, and works in the Department of Electrical and Computer Engineering.
-He offers graduate level courses in nanorobotics, nanofabrication, and nanosystems; teaching the building blocks, fabrication, assembly, and characterization of some nanodevices and systems, such as electromechanical systems, photonic systems, and fluidic systems.
+Dong focuses on nanorobotics, and works in the Department of Biomedical Engineering.
+He has offered graduate level courses in nanorobotics, nanofabrication, and nanosystems; teaching the building blocks, fabrication, assembly, and characterization of some nanodevices and systems, such as electromechanical systems, photonic systems, and fluidic systems.

 Advice to Students: